Owen Park, Tulsa

 Owen Park is a residential neighborhood and historic district in Tulsa, Oklahoma.
-Its borders are Edison Avenue on the north, the municipal Owen Park on the east, the Keystone Expressway (Hwy 412) on the south, and Zenith Avenue on the west.
+Its borders are Edison Street on the north, the municipal Owen Park on the east, the Sand Springs Expressway (Hwy 412) on the south, and Zenith Avenue on the west.
 Opened on June 8, 1910, it was Tulsa's first municipal park.
 The district covers 163.48 acres, while Owen Park itself covers 24 acres on the east side of the District.

 History

 The history of the Owen Park neighborhood can be traced back to early territorial days.
 In 1825, preparing for the arrival of the Five Civilized Tribes in the Indian Territory, the U.S. Government made a treaty with the Osage Indians.
 The Osage conceded lands for the use of the Cherokee and Creek Tribes.
 Though the Osage were to vacate their land in Oklahoma, they were still present in 1832 when U.S. Rangers arrived with civilian observers.
 Among them was Washington Irving, perhaps the best known American author of the time.
 On October 14, the party was traveling to their camp destination at the convergence of the Cimarron and Arkansas Rivers.
 Pausing briefly at a lookout point, Irving enjoyed the panorama from the hilltop in the Owen Park neighborhood.
 The descriptions of the view can be found in his book, Tour of the Prairies.
 A monument to this event stands at the corner of Easton Boulevard and Vancouver Avenue.

 By 1834, the Osage Tribe had been convinced to move to a reservation in Kansas.
 Following this period, it has been suggested that Owen Park was the location of a Creek settlement called Big Springs Town.
 After the Civil War, the Osage were relocated back to the land which is now Osage County.
 The point where the Osage, Cherokee and Creek Nations joined is commemorated by a monument in Owen Park.